Ariel-Doyle/Mr-Robogers-Neighborhood/README.md

 Code: countToValue(0);
 Expected Output: [0]

+Test: "It should return a boolean of false if the input is NaN."
+Code: countToValue("dog");
+Expected Output: false

+Test: "It should return a boolean of false if the input is empty."
+Code: countToValue();
+Expected Output: false

 Describe returnString():

 Test: "It should accept the value of a number and return the value of a string."